 Once you understand the basics of each groove, what about the details?
 Ali Jackson not only demonstrates each groove and variations, but also introduces you to the important background information and stories that only someone with his deep musical experience can give you.
 In addition he lays out EXACTLY what you need to focus on practicing and watch out for, and includes an in-depth listening guide for you to hear these grooves in action in classic recordings.
 Scroll down to see the included course material.

 The proven way to stay motivated is to have accountability and support.
 We're proud to say that no other online jazz course can offer you the level of support and community we can.
 Students will have access to a private jazz community to answer all your practice questions with direct feedback from us.
 In addition, we will be promoting our awesome students to our JazzMemesFamily of over 229K musicians, including many of the best musicians in the world.

 6 Modules with over 3hr and 40min of HD Video

 The course is organized into modules for ease of learning and going back to review.

 Listen to the specific recordings that utilize the grooves you're learning, giving you the context and knowledge that the pros have.
 Organized by groove and module.

 Ali lays out the drum notation for each of the grooves for you to understand the basic groove that he then expands upon.

 We included 16 pages of Ali's detailed notes on what you need to focus on for each groove, written just like Ali would be telling you if you were studying with him privately.

-Ali will give a live masterclass only for the first 100 members of this course and answer your specific questions via Zoom.
-If you cannot attend, the recording will be available.
+Ali will gave a live masterclass available only for the first 100 members of this course and answer your specific questions via Zoom.
+The recording is available for members of this course only.